Beyond the Beginner: Taking Muscle Growth to the Next Level

 BY: T. Franklin Murphy | February 2, 2019

 A Weightlifting Program to Avoid the Wall

-More is not always better.
-When weightlifting progress stalls, we can only add more of the same up to a well-defined ceiling.
-We need to cycle through different routines to maintain that edge.
+When weightlifting progress stalls, we can only add more of the same up to a point.
+A periodic change helps us maintain an edge.

 A beautiful part of beginning a strength training regimen is early workouts shock the body into change.
 Almost any workout, as long as you don’t injure yourself, is effective.
 By demanding the body to push, pull and curl, we create signals that begin adaptation—stronger muscles.
 We ask more of the body and the body responds.
 The challenge arises later for those that continue.
 When the body has adapted and no longer responds, change is required.

 A common response to stalled progress at a plateau is to add to whatever was working, by adding sets, exercises, and more days of the week.
 Eventually this haphazard approach plateaus and there is nothing more to give.
 Six days a week of two-hour sessions leads to burnout and a downward spiral, losing those hard-fought gains.

 The body has been taxed to its limit and will begin to draw resources from other areas.
 Longer workouts borrow energy by stealing from intensity and recovery.
 In effort to keep the work-outs relevant, we begin to sacrifice other important aspects of healthy strength and body building.